 Please submit the following documents:

-Inquiries my be directed to Dr. Rose McMurphy at mcmurphy@vet.k-state.edu.
+Inquiries may be directed to Dr. Rose McMurphy at mcmurphy@vet.k-state.edu.

 Kansas State University offers a supportive and inclusive community, dedicated to your professional growth.
 While specific benefits may vary by position, many roles come with comprehensive packages that support your well-being and work-life balance, including health and life insurance, retirement plans, and generous paid time off.
 To learn more about benefits that are available for various positions, visit our benefits overview page.